-I can add Ann Hays, Dorothy Leigh Sayers, Alice Ostriker, Cate Marvin, Rita Dove, Helen Vendler, Kay Boyle, Carol Ann Duffy, and Alice Oswald as editors and reviewers to the above-mentioned poets list.
+I can add Ann Hays, Dorothy Leigh Sayers, Alice Ostriker, Cate Marvin, Rita Dove, Helen Vendler, Kay Boyle, Carol Ann Duffy, and Alice Oswald as editors and reviewers to the above-mentioned poets’ list.
 Eavan Boland and Tess Gallagher have compiled or translated collections, and Simone Weil was not alone a poet but an excellent essayist and political activist.
 This blog also makes mention of Hildegard of Bingen and Julian of Norwich, who alongside Marguerite of Porete wrote from a mystical perspective, along with Barbro Karlen.
-In Simone Weil’s case I believe that some of the notebooks have not yet been translated or even readied for publication.
+In Simone Weil’s case, I believe that some of the notebooks have not yet been translated or even readied for publication.
 One can add the issue of funding to that of invisibility in modern or earlier eras of literary dissemination!
-I will be extending the list that is below this introduction in the coming weeks , in order to collate as many of the active links as possible.

 Women editors and translators on Poethead

 Women translators and editors form the basis of much of what is published on Poethead.
-Mostly the poets have a western (english language bias), although not always, in the case of Levertov, Ursu, Weil, Hassanzadeh and Nagy, amongst others.
-I do think that as readers and writers many women underestimate the small presses, the dedicated presses and the university presses.
-The areas of poetry that are translated are not necessarily specialisations; but represent modes of communication of those texts that are sorely neglected, and they are a virtual babel-tower of richness in literary inheritance.
+Mostly the poets have a western (English language bias), although not always, in the case of Touminen, Ursu, Weil, Sachs, Hassanzadeh, Bachmann, and Nagy, amongst others.
+I do think that as readers and writers many women underestimate the small presses, the dedicated presses, and the university presses.
+The areas of poetry that are translated are not necessarily specialisations, but represent modes of communication of those texts that are sorely neglected, and they are a virtual babel-tower of richness in literary inheritance.